-MUS 361 Music of the Renaissance and Baroque Eras
+MUS 361 Music of the

+Renaissance and Baroque Eras

 This course examines the music, composers and compositional styles of European music written between 1450 and 1750.
 Course work includes reading, listening, score study and discussion.
-Prereq: MUS 101 and 145; O; L. Lane
+Prereq: MUS 101 and 145; O in comb. with 345 or 363; L. Lane